sathovsepyan/ctfd-portable-challenges-plugin/README.md

 ```

 #### YAML Specification:
-Each challenge is a single document.
-Multiple documents can be present in one YAML file, separated by “---”, as specified by YAML 1.1.
+The YAML file is a single document (starting with "---") containing the list of challenges.

 Following is a list of top level keys with their usage.

 **name**